ofelix03/laravel-tricks/readme.md

 # [Laravel-Tricks](http://www.laravel-tricks.com)
+I add this line here to test purpose

 Laravel Tricks is a website created by [Stidges](https://twitter.com/stidges) and [Maksim Surguy](http://twitter.com/msurguy) as an unofficial repository of tips and tricks for web developers using the [Laravel](http://laravel.com) PHP framework.